Supernova-Studio/gatsby-documentation-site/README.md

 As this is still beta, we are working hard on improving it before the first official release.
 The following are areas we'd like to solve before general release:

 - [ ] Better CSS structure, and cleaner styling, likely using SCSS or some other preprocessor
-- [ ] Seamless integration with Algolia
-- [ ] Several types of rendering modes for each DS elements like tokens or components
 - [ ] SEO improvements like dynamic titles, header, descriptions, tw and fb tags and more
-- [ ] Fully customizable landing page with multiple options
+- [ ] Implementation of custom configurable properties from exporter packages

 ## Using data plugin separately